-Ric Flair Hospitalized, WWE Hall-Of-Famer Reportedly Experienced ‘Medical Emergency’
+Ric Flair Hospitalized, WWE Hall Of Famer Reportedly Experienced ‘Medical Emergency’

 According to TMZ, Flair had been in good health in recent months, as he celebrated his 70th birthday in February alongside a variety of high-profile guests, including fellow wrestlers Triple H and Jeff Hardy, boxing legend Evander Holyfield, Los Angeles Rams running back Todd Gurley, and former NBA power forward Dennis Rodman.

-Flair made his last WWE appearance at WrestleMania 35 in April, when he handed a sledgehammer to Triple H, allowing him to defeat Batista in their career-threatening No Holds Barred match.
+Flair made his most recent WWE appearance at WrestleMania 35 in April, when he handed a sledgehammer to Triple H, allowing him to defeat Batista in their career-threatening No Holds Barred match.
 As recalled by Give Me Sport, this storyline development was also Flair’s revenge against the WWE superstar-turned-actor, as Batista attacked Flair during his on-air 70th birthday celebration on the February 25 episode of Monday Night Raw.

-This is a developing story and will be updated once new information is available.
+In addition to his involvement in WWE storylines in the lead-up to WrestleMania 35, Flair had participated in a number of angles involving his daughter, current SmackDown Live superstar Charlotte Flair, in recent years.
+Per ESPN, the father-daughter duo also wrote an autobiography, Second Nature: The Legacy of Ric Flair and the Rise of Charlotte, which was published in the fall of 2017.